keepin’ it REAL Rural

 Efficacy and peer acceptability were not significantly altered.
 However, since kiR presents substance use as a risk with potentially negative consequences and not as an inherent wrong, it follows that the program would have little effect on this variable.

-In the 2016 U.S. Surgeon General's Report on Alcohol, Drugs, and Health, the keepin' it REAL curriculum for youth is one of three universal prevention programs identified as:
+The 2016 U.S. Surgeon General's Report on Alcohol, Drugs, and Health highlights the keepin' it REAL drug prevention curriculum as one of the most effective and cost-effective U.S. programs.

 keepin' it REAL Rural has programs in the following states: